michalciurus/KatanaRouter/README.md

 ### Reacting to state change

 KatanaRouter has an algorithm that finds differences between states and informs you about them.
-This is where all the concrete UI actions happen: `presentViewController`, `pushViewController`, `addSubview`.
+This is where all the concrete UI actions happen e.g. `presentViewController`, `pushViewController`, `addSubview`.

 All you have to do is conform to the `Routable` protocol in objects that control your app's navigation actions.